jfernandezcl/personal-finance/README.md

 2. Set up and start the frontend client (see the frontend README)
 3. Register or log in using your email/password or Google account
 4. Start managing your financial transactions easily and securely
+5. Run the tests with `npm test` or `yarn test` in the frontend directory to verify component functionality

 ---